 Before I run you through my step by step approach for picking stocks, let’s first understand the two different methods to make profits in the markets and which of the two methods is practised by the majority of the leading investors across the world to create wealth for themselves.

 Trading focuses on making daily profits irrespective of the rising or falling markets.

-People practising trading style make use of tools like technical analysis that makes use of complex indicators such as moving averages, stochastic oscillator to forecast the future price movement of the stocks.
+You have to learn technical analysis of stocks by understanding complex indicators such as reading candlestick chart patterns, moving averages, stochastic oscillator to forecast the future price movement of the stocks.

 You can look at the technical analysis charts to predict the price movements of Axis bank stock.

-Trading can be dangerous (heavy loss-making) because of the huge volatility in the stock prices.
-If you do not have a clear strategy and are not fast enough you could end up with huge losses, wiping out all your money.
-If you are interested in trading then you can learn how to do stock intraday trading in India.
+Trading can be highly rewarding or loss-making because of the huge volatility in the stock prices.
+If you do not have a clear trading strategy then you should stay away from intraday trading.
+You can first learn how to do stock intraday trading in India.